 Given that the results of the pathology reports are normally reported as a quantitative score between 1 and 100, it is possible to calculate the rate of change from negative to positive for the whole retest group, notwithstanding the determinations of the tumour panel.
 This approach uses straight mathematics, not clinical judgment, and is not to be regarded as a substitute for the work of the tumour panel.
 In particular, the change rate in the test results is not an indicator of the proportion of patients who should have received alternate treatment.
-It is important to bear in mind that only 34% of the changed results as reported by Eastern Health to the Minister on November 23, 2006 needed a change in treatment.
+It is important to bear in mind that only 117 of the 317, changed results as reported by Eastern Health to the Minister on November 23, 2006 needed a change in treatment.
 Although the NLCHI database includes different numbers than Eastern Health's report, the general principle would likely remain the same.
-Despite these cautions, the tables below are a useful way to examine technical aspects of the ER/PR test.